Sirwhitehd/Sirwhitehd/README.md

-- 👋 Hi, I’m @Sirwhitehd
+- 👋 Hi, I’m @Sirwhite
 - 👀 I’m interested in vast programming and IT knowledge
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on programming language and IT projects